GovAlta/adsp-monorepo/docs/tutorials/file-service/working-with.md

 ### Uploading

 Files are uploaded to Azure Blob Storage and stored as octet streams.
+In addition to the file, there is a small amount of metadata that gets created and stored along with it, as discussed below.

 ### Scanning